2006: Disney/Pixar’s ‘Cars’ Hits the Roadway

 On this day in 1977, about two and half years after Philippe Petite used a tightrope to travel between the twin towers of the World Trade Center, George Willig thought it would be a good time to climb the south tower.
 It took the toymaker and mountain climber about three and half hours to scale the tower which at the time was world’s third tallest.
 When he made it to the top, Willig was arrested.
 At the time, New York City threatened to fine “The Human Fly” $250,000 for the stunt but on the next day, Mayor Abraham Beame only fined the man one cent for every one of the skyscraper’s stories.
 After making numerous TV talk show appearances, Willig changed careers to work as a stuntman for a number of TV series including the Six Million Dollar Man, Trauma Center and Hollywood Beat.

-1897: The novel Dracula by Bram Stoker, is published.
+The novel, Dracula, written by Bram Stoker is published.

-1927: The Ford Motor Company produce the last Model T Ford.
+The Ford Motor Company produces the last Model T Ford automobile.

-1967: The Beatles’ Sgt.
-Pepper’s Lonely Hearts Club Band is released.
+The Beatles’ Sgt.
+Pepper’s Lonely Hearts Club Band album is released.

 - 1907: John Wayne (actor)